stefreschke/hwr-oop-project-template/README.md

-# CHESS GAME by Hyejin, Aylin, Jonas and Theo!
+# CHESS GAME in CLI

-[TODO]: # (Change README.md Headline to better fit to your project!)

 This repository contains a student project created for an ongoing lecture on object-oriented programming with Java at HWR Berlin (summer term 2024).